XenitAB/xenitab.github.io/docs/xks/developer-guide/container-security.md

   hostNetwork: true
 ```

-Using a host port for a Pods container will result in binding that hosts port to the container port.
+Using a host port for a Pod's container will result in binding that hosts port to the container port.
 This would expose the container to the network outside of the cluster.
-This can cause issues in cases where the ports have to be unique, and is generally a feature that is not needed in XKF which is my it is not allowed.
+This can cause issues in cases where the ports have to be unique, and is generally a feature that is not needed in XKF, which is why it is not allowed.

 ```yaml
 apiVersion: v1